A free system that turns ChatGPT or Claude into the project manager your brain was supposed to be.

 Download both and paste them into Claude, ChatGPT, or any AI chatbot.
 Start with checkin.

 More coming soon.
-Start with the free system.
-It's not a teaser — it's a complete tool.
+Start with the free system, a complete tool on its own, not a teaser for something bigger.